tnttodda/RegressionInType/InfiniteSearch2.lagda.md

 This is where the subtle difference between our Tychonoff proof and our previous proof appears.
-Last time, because the domain of our streams -- and hence, the type on which the head predicate is tested on -- were only ever discrete types, we did not have to prove that the head predicate itself is continuous.
+Last time, because the domain of our streams — and hence, the type on which the head predicate is tested on — were only ever discrete types, we did not have to prove that the head predicate itself is continuous.
 This is because any decidable predicate on a discrete type is automatically continuous.

-This time, however, the head predicate is defined on (T 0) : 𝓤 ;
+This time, however, the head predicate is defined on `(T 0) : 𝓤`;
 any continuously searchable type.
 Thus, we must prove that it has a modulus of continuity.
-Specifically, the head predicate pₕ : d-predicate (T 0) for a predicate p : uc-d-predicate (Π T) (Π-clofun (T , cs)) should have the same modulus of continuity as p.
+Specifically, the `head-predicate` `pₕ : d-predicate (T 0)` for a predicate
+`p : uc-d-predicate (Π T) (Π-clofun (T , cs))` should have the same modulus of continuity as `p`.

 ```agda
 postulate lol : {A : 𝓤 ̇ } → A